wiktoriaa/RE-for-beginners/contents.md

 Remove some or comment with percent sign ('%').

-In general, anyone could comment any \input LaTeX instruction to reduce whole size of the book.
+In general, anyone can comment any `\input` LaTeX instruction to reduce whole size of the book.
 No special TeX/LaTeX knowledge required.
 So feel free to do it.
 Some points of interest are: